Animrac/miku-hero/README.md

 The game places the platforms randomly each time you play.
 If we had more time, making the game harder would have been really cool!

+Our program is based on our initial idea of a "superhero".
+In a video game, you are normally the hero.
+In this video game, you are not the hero, but the hero is the one helping you!
+We want to spread the message that it is okay to ask for help, and that anyone can be a superhero!

 Thank you so much for playing our game!

 # Tech Stuff
 We have tested the game in the latest desktop versions of Chrome and Firefox.